Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 \section{Model}

-I start by studying the problem of demand shock propagation in vertically integrated economies with inventories.
-I do so in the context of a general inventory policy based on expectations over future demand.
-In the context of this economy, I characterize the sufficient condition for upstream amplification of final demand shocks.
-Next, I specify an inventory problem and embed it in a production network model \citep[see][]{acemogluetal,carvalho2019production,acemoglu2020firms} to evaluate the conditions under which amplification or dissipation is observed, depending on the features of the network and the inventory response.
+In this section, I study the interplay between supply chain structure and inventories in determining the extent of demand shocks propagation and amplification.
+I do so in three steps, adding one element at a time.
+I start by studying the problem in a vertical chain with inventories to isolate the sufficient condition on the inventory policy for upstream amplification.
+Next, I consider a general network with a single source of fluctuations.
+This allows me to isolate the interplay between inventories and supply chain position.
+Lastly, I consider a setting with many destination markets to isolate the role of diversification.
 Next, I provide a series of comparative statics to highlight how more or less fragmented economies compare in terms of output volatility.
 I conclude the section by directly estimating the model and providing counterfactual scenarios.